Defining Your Unique Writing Style & Voice

 Tip #4: Experiment with style.

-The trouble comes in developing that style.
-In the early days of your writing journey, chances are that no style will feel particularly comfortable.
+Early in your writing journey, no style may feel particularly comfortable.
 That’s okay.
-Now’s the perfect time to experiment with many different styles, exploring those you enjoy and ditching those that just aren’t right for you.
+Use that time to experiment, adopting the elements of style you enjoy and ditching those that just aren’t right for you.

 Tip #5: Admire, Don’t Compare.

 Many writers struggle to identify and develop their creative identities because they’re too busy comparing themselves to others.
-It’s perfectly okay to emulate another writer’s voice or style in the effort to better understand your own, but don’t try to fit yourself into someone else’s box.
+It’s perfectly okay to emulate another writer’s voice or style in an effort to better understand your own, but don’t try to shove yourself into another writers’s box.

-Admire what makes another’s work unique, then let go of any doubt that you’re somehow doing this wrong.
-You aren’t.
-Different strokes for different folks, right?
+Admire what makes their work unique, then let go of the belief that your voice and style are in some way lesser than.
+They aren’t.
 Compare yourself only to the writer you were yesterday, and you can’t go wrong.

 Tip #6: Give it time.

 Voice and style aren’t developed overnight.
-It took me nearly six years of writing fiction to finally begin feeling confident in what made my work unique.
-Most of that time was spent improving my skillset and unpacking the doubts that led me to believe my stories were never good enough.
+I wrote fiction for nearly six years before I finally began to feel confident in what made my work unique.
+Most of that time was spent improving my skillset and unpacking the doubts that led me to believe my work was never good enough.

 Tip #7: Be open to change.

 Initially, I resisted this change.
-I didn’t want to be seen as one of those writers who belittled Young Adult fiction in the name of becoming a more “serious” writer.
-In time, however, I realized that this change didn’t reflect any measure of unwanted bookish snobbery.
-It was simply an evolution in the type of story that most fed my soul.
+I didn’t want to be seen as a writer who belittled YA fiction in the name of becoming a more “serious” writer.
+But in time, I realized that this change didn’t reflect any unwanted bookish snobbery.
+It was simply an evolution that reflected my own growth and life experiences.

-All that to say, don’t be afraid to embrace change in your voice and style.
+Don’t be afraid to embrace change in your own voice and style.
 There’s little as fulfilling as watching yourself develop in your creative pursuits.

-Growing comfortable in your voice and writing style may take its fair share of effort, but embracing that work is one of the best things you can do for your writing life.
+Growing comfortable in your writing voice and style may take time and effort, but embracing that work is one of the best things you can do for your writing life.
 The more confident you grow in your creative identity, the more your skills and stories will shine!